halasadi/RFDiffusionTraining/README.md

 # RFDiffusion Training Implementation

-RFDiffusion provides inference scripts but no training code.
-This repository implements the complete training protocol from the supplement.
+The original RFdiffusion release provides inference code but not its training pipeline.
+This repository implements the published training protocol and extends it for custom protein datasets.

 ## What I Built